 After touring through some of the prime architecture in the Deco District, be sure to fuel up with modern cuisine served fresh.
 At Topeca Coffee Shop, sip on a cup roasted and brewed in house.
 A tradition since 1984, Billy’s on the Square offers its ever popular char burgers and char chicken alongside followed up with a slice of cheesecake, while New Atlas Grill cures brunch cravings with biscuits and gravy and French toast.
 Whether seeking Cajun food from Lassalle’s New Orleans Deli, farm fresh Mexican fare from Elote Café or pasta dishes at Ti Amo Ristorante Italiano, you're going to have a standout meal in the Deco District.

 One of the prime entertainment areas in the state, the Blue Dome Entertainment District offers a rich array of restaurants and attractions.
-Anchored by the namesake Blue Dome building, a former 1920s-era oil station, the Blue Dome Entertainment District highlights historical places while keeping crowds entertained at destinations like the Comedy Parlor, Dust Bowl Lanes & Lounge and Max Retropub.
+Anchored by the namesake Blue Dome building, a former 1920s-era oil station, the Blue Dome Entertainment District highlights historical places while keeping crowds entertained at destinations like Dust Bowl Lanes & Lounge and Max Retropub.

 Take the evening Loop Downtown Shuttle between Blue Dome and Tulsa Arts districts and stop for nourishment and spirits at Arnie’s Bar, James E McNellie’s Public House or Enso Bar.
 Pizza enthusiasts can fill up with Neapolitan-style pies at STG Pizzeria & Gelateria, while local business supporters can nosh on seasonal farm-to-table meals at Juniper Restaurant & Martini Lounge.
 El Guapo’s Mexican Cantina specializes in Mexican food and margaritas, while JINYA Ramen Bar concocts hearty bowls of broth & noodles.